minhtuannguyen/remote-test-refresh/README.md

     * Change has been transfered successfully to your remote repository Application starting ...
     ...

+# Issues
+If you have this problem under ubuntu when using system agent: java.lang.UnsatisfiedLinkError: Unable to load library 'c': /usr/lib/x86_64-linux-gnu/libc.so: invalid ELF header

+    $ cd /lib/x86_64-linux-gnu
+    $ sudo ln -s libc.so.6 libc.so
+    ...

 ## License

 Copyright © 2016 Distributed under the Eclipse Public License version 1.0.